 It is common for people to procrastinate.
 We’re humans after all and we have our own tendencies; one of which is procrastinating.

 One way to minimize this is to remind yourself of the negative consequences of putting things off for the next day.
-If you think of it, it’s not really true that there is always the next time.
+If you think about it, it’s not really true that there is always a next time.
 That isn’t true because that “next time” has its own tasks to be accomplished.

 Thus, do your best to follow through with your plans for the day.
 If you cannot accomplish everything, at least do 80% of it.
 It pays to always have a plan and perhaps end up doing all of them.

 In the high-pressure society we live in, stress could be really heightened and intensified.
 People get anxious and somehow paralyzed because of the negative thoughts they have.
 This is when mindfulness steps in to help you reduce stress in your life.